alexkasko/parallel-queries/README.md

 ####JdbcTemplate as data source

 JDBC data sources are represented by `javax.sql.DataSource` class.
-But some data sources may require fine tuning of JDBC resourcese usage (e.g. [set fetch size](http://static.springsource.org/spring/docs/3.0.6.RELEASE/api/org/springframework/jdbc/core/JdbcTemplate.html#setFetchSize(int)).
+But some data sources may require fine tuning of JDBC resources usage (e.g. [set fetch size](http://static.springsource.org/spring/docs/3.0.6.RELEASE/api/org/springframework/jdbc/core/JdbcTemplate.html#setFetchSize(int)).
 Iterator uses `JdbcTemplate` to actually execute queries.
 If application provides collection of data sources, then `JdbcTemplate` with default settings is created for each data source.

-To support JDBC tuning iterator can take collection of preconfigured `JdbcTemplate`'s instead of `DataSource`'s.
+To support JDBC tuning, iterator can take collection of preconfigured `JdbcTemplate`'s instead of `DataSource`'s.

 ####data source accessors